How this Midwest bank is doing much better than Wall Street giants - NewsBreak

 TGIF!
 Stocks closing out week with a pop thanks to Apple and oil

-CNN — Stocks rallied heading into the weekend, despite lousy results from Amazon.
+Stocks rallied heading into the weekend, despite lousy results from Amazon.
 Solid earnings from Apple and oil giants Chevron and Exxon Mobil were enough to counter the weak outlook from the retail and cloud giant.
-The Dow, which has Apple and Chevron as two of its 30...
+The Dow, which has Apple and Chevron as two of its 30 members, surged more...

 Employers kept hiking workers' wages last quarter, but they did not keep up with inflation